harmonherring/MASA-Comm/README.md

 #### Installation

-Install Visual Studio Code, add the PlatformIO extension, and then install the STM32F103 Blue Pill board using their interface (can click the home icon on the bottom toolbar).
+Install Visual Studio Code, add the PlatformIO extension, and then install the ST STM32 embedded platform using their interface (can click the home icon on the bottom toolbar once you've opened a project).

 #### Config Modification